The Zone (YTV): History and current developments

-Beard and Bustamante hosted together from 2002-2007, introducing such segments as "A Dash of Sugar" and "Late Afternoon With Tito Lemmy", along with many characters such as Van Vogel, Pretty Tiffany, Johnny "The Brick" Wahl, and Wiwyam Birdie.
+Beard and Bustamante hosted together from 2002 to 2007, introducing such segments as "A Dash of Sugar" and "Late Afternoon With Tito Lemmy", along with many characters such as Van Vogel, Pretty Tiffany, Johnny "The Brick" Wahl, and Wiwyam Birdie.
 They also co-wrote six songs together as the band "Nuclear Donkey".

 On January 19, 2007, Beard announced that she would leave The Zone on January 26, 2007.
 Sugar's last "Nuclear Donkey" song, Z-Dot, appeared on Big Fun Party Mix 8, a compilation from YTV.

 Bustamante hosted The Zone alone until Monday, December 31, 2007, on The Zones Countdown to Halfway to New Year's party, where he introduced his new co-host, Joyce Quansah.
 She had recently appeared on The Zone working at the Tree Farm, where Bustamante chose The Zones Christmas Tree.
 Quansah co-hosted until January 2, 2009, when she left to travel the world.
 In fall 2009, The Zone returned to starting at 3:00 p.m. instead of 4:00 p.m.

 In October 2013, two new hosts were announced, The Next Star's Mark "Suki" Suknanan and TFC's Rachel Bonnetta.
 Suknanan is responsible for all things celebrities and Bonnetta talks about the latest trends.
 These are the first two new cast members since Andrew Chapman.

 On December 31, 2013, Chapman announced he was leaving The Zone.

 In November 2014, Bonnetta and Adam Christie left The Zone, and Lisa Gilroy from Undercover High got added to the team.
 Around the same time, a brand new contest called "The Z-Head Zearch" was introduced asking fans to submit videos to be aired on The Zone.

 On January 7, 2017, Meisha Watson began co-hosting The Zone Weekend.

 On May 23, 2018, Spencer Litzinger joined The Zone.

 On December 3, 2018, Bustamante left YTV after 16 years to become a full-time reporter for Entertainment Tonight Canada, on YTV's sister network Global.

 On March 22, 2019, Watson left YTV and her hosting duties of The Zone and The Zone Weekend.

 On March 23, 2019, Litzinger started co-hosting The Zone Weekend.

 On September 3, 2019, Tyra Sweet joined The Zone.
-She left the show in 2022.
+She left the block in 2022.

 On October 26, 2019, Suknanan left The Zone and The Zone Weekend to be on Canada's Drag Race as his drag alter ego Priyanka.
 He later won the first season of the show.